 When done smartly and with precautions, running can be one of the most rewarding exercises one can partake in.
 However, there are serious dangers in jogging—both to your cardiovascular system and lower legs.
-Here’s how to avoid them.

 Like many things in life, running can be a blessing and a curse.
 With proper form and pacing, running can be a renewable source of fulfillment; when done improperly, running can be detrimental — in extreme cases, even fatal.

 The big-picture reason why running is dangerous lies in the nature of the exercise: it is prolonged and repetitive, a combination that makes even the small errors serious in the long run.
-You might lift a weight far beyond your normal range once, and you might not get an injury; run with improper form for 30 minutes a day, 200 days a year, and your body will eventually break down.
+You might lift a weight far beyond your normal range once, and you might not get an injury; run with an improper form for 30 minutes a day, 200 days a year, and your body will eventually break down.

-How does hypothermia happen?
-Basically, your body has self-regulatory mechanisms (sweating, breathing) that try to keep us alive and healthy in all situations.
+Your body has self-regulatory mechanisms (sweating, breathing) that try to keep us alive and healthy in all situations.
 However, when you suddenly change the variables (start running after a long break, run in different conditions, try a new program), these mechanisms can turn against us.

 In running — given you don’t have a related medical condition — hypothermia mostly occurs due to excessive sweating, which happens when:

-- You put on excessive clothing, especially when running in cold weather
+- You put on excessive clothing, especially when running in cold weather.

-- You run in the sun
+- You run in the sun.

-- You push your pace to the extremes
+- You push your pace to the extremes.

 Another risk factor is running in strong wind.
 Strong blows of wind can drastically reduce the temperature of your body.